 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
-However, the signal increased at Parc-Y-Splott. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
-Access issues at Gowerton between 13 27 April resulted in some missing samples causing a break in the series for that site.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has remained level across the region.
+However, the signal increased in Garnswllt and Gowerton and decreased in Llanelli Coastal and Parc-Y-Splott. - The Rapid Increase indicator was triggered at Garnswllt during the last reporting period. - There were two samples missing from each of the sites in the region.